What is Chapter 40R and why is Middleborough looking to adopt it?

-Lastly, the bylaw includes design standards that future developments must adhere to.
+Lastly, the bylaw includes design standards to which future developments must adhere.
 These design standards include rules governing building dimensions and appearances, site characteristics, and amenities that seek to ensure that future developments match the character of the surrounding neighborhood and the town as a whole.

 What is the process for approval?

 The process involves many steps – all leading to final approval at Town Meeting.
 Middleborough’s process is outlined below:

 Step #1 – Site(s)/Area(s) Selection